-During the summer it is usually necessary to fish in deeper waters for lake trout, sometimes as deep as 100 feet or more to reach the cold water they prefer.
-There are various methods used to fish for lake trout in the Finger Lakes, the three most used, particularly in the summer: trolling, vertical jigging and fishing with natural bait.
+During the summer months, lake trout typically inhabit deeper waters, often reaching depths of 100 feet or more to access the colder temperatures they prefer.
+Anglers employ various methods to successfully fish for lake trout in the Finger Lakes, with the three most common techniques being trolling, vertical jigging, and using natural bait.

 Traditional Trolling